polkadot-assurance-legion/pal-docs/audit_preparedness_guide.md

 - Determine which contracts, pallets, or components should be included in the audit scope.

 ### 2.2 Establish Structured Development Processes
-- Implement version control practices, such as Git branching strategies (e.g., GitFlow or GitHub Flow).
+- Implement version control practices, such as using Git branching strategies.
 - Set up code review procedures.
-Consider tools like GitHub Pull Requests or GitLab Merge Requests with required approvals.
 - Implement Continuous Integration/Continuous Deployment (CI/CD) pipelines to automate testing and deployment processes.

 ### 2.3 Designate Team Roles